BOAMAH-99/UK-train-station-analysis/README.md

 ### Expected Impact / Results

-Implementing the recommended operational and policy changes is expected to significantly reduce refund-driven revenue loss.
-By addressing delay triggers at critical stations, improving technical readiness, optimizing staffing, and introducing flexible ticket options, the operator can reclaim a large portion of avoidable losses—especially from delay-related refunds, which are currently three times more costly than cancellations.
+Implementing the recommended operational and policy strategies is expected to reduce refund-driven revenue loss.
+By addressing delay triggers, improving technical readiness, optimizing staffing, and introducing flexible ticket options, the company can reclaim a large portion of avoidable losses from delay and cancellation related refunds.

 With proactive customer communication and early interventions, the business can lower refund requests, protect customer satisfaction, and strengthen long-term trust.
 Overall, these improvements can reduce refund-related revenue loss by an estimated 20–30%, while improving service reliability and operational efficiency across high-risk routes